 Subject Access Request

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+You may request details of personal information which we hold about you under Data Protection Regulations.
 A small fee will be payable.
 If you would like a copy of the information held on you please write to Sarah Plumridge, 14 Bourbon Street, Aylesbury, Buckinghamshire, HP20 2RS.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.